I was listening to one of my favorite podcasts, The Ben Settle podcast, and he said something that stood out to me, as he often does.

 I get it.
 You want people to know how awesome you are.
 That’s a normal way to feel.
 But there is a better way to handle this that will benefit you and the person you want to brag to.

 Just be yourself and be present.
 The truth about you will come out when and if it is needed.
 There is no rush.
-It is much more powerful if someone else talks about how successful, smart, or XXX you are rather than you saying it too often.
+It is much more powerful if someone else talks about how successful or smart you are rather than you saying it too often.
 This carries more weight because someone else feels your trait is important enough to bring up.

 It is okay to leave some mystery about yourself.
 It makes you more interesting to others, especially to women you might be interested in.
 You will keep the interest of a woman who doesn’t know everything about you right away.
 Women tend to like mysterious men.
 She will sense things about you but not knowing will keep her interested and attracted.